MeanderingProgrammer/render-markdown.nvim/README.md

 require('render-markdown').setup({
     -- Configure whether Markdown should be rendered by default or not start_enabled = true,
+    -- Maximum file size (in MB) that this plugin will attempt to render -- Any file larger than this will effectively be ignored max_file_size = 1.5,
     -- Capture groups that get pulled from markdown markdown_query = [[
         (atx_heading [